district0x/name-bazaar/README.md

 node server/name-bazaar.js
 ```

-## Linting and formatting
+## Linting and formatting smart contracts

-The purpose of linting and formatting is such that the code is readable and consistent.

 We use [ethlint](https://github.com/duaraghav8/Ethlint) for linting solidity files.
 You
 can use `lein npm run ethlint` and `lein npm run ethlint-fix` to run the linter.

+You can use `lein run-slither` to run [slither](https://github.com/crytic/slither) to
+statically analyze the smart contracts. _However, this tool reports many false positives_.